 CLAS organizes and collaborates on a diverse array of events that relate to student and faculty interests in addition to reaching out to members of the local community interested in Latin America.
-CLAS supports a wide variety of outreach activities: in 2017–18, we organized and cosponsored nearly 100 events, including conferences, lectures, panel discussions, art exhibitions, and musical performances.
+CLAS supports a wide variety of outreach activities: each year, we organize and cosponsor nearly 100 events, including conferences, lectures, panel discussions, art exhibitions, and musical performances.
 CLAS works closely with nearly two dozen partners—on campus and throughout Chicago—that make our programming possible.

 Visit our Events Calendar to see upcoming public programs.